wweziz0001/SchemaDash/codex_prompt/15_chartdb-structure-refactor.md

 - maintainability

 This task is NOT about copying product features.
-Do not turn chartdb into ExcaliDash.
+Do not turn SchemaDash into ExcaliDash.
-Preserve chartdb’s identity as a database diagram and schema-sync platform.
+Preserve SchemaDash’s identity as a database diagram and schema-sync platform.

 ==================================================
 MANDATORY PROCESS